limix/CellRegMap/input_files.md

 * **K**: n x n, or in alternative
 * **hK**, its decomposition: n x p, where p is the number of individuals

+All vectors and matrices should be provided as numpy arrays, and there should be no flat arrays.
+If the shape of a vector is (n,) please reshape to (n,1).

 # Normalization

 For optimal model fit, we recommend standardizing or quantile normalizing (to a standard normal distribution) the phenotype vector **y** and column-standardizing the cellular contexts **C**.